 Even though they are not necessarily striving to win the league, they still have the chance to take one of the European competition spots.
 Therefore, it is an incredible battle every season to see which of the mid-table teams will make it to the top zones.

-Finally with La Liga teams is the relegation zone.
-This is where every team in the top flight leagues is avoiding because it means spending the next season battling to come back to the top division.
+Finally, La Liga teams are in the relegation zone.
+This is where every team in the top-flight leagues is avoiding because it means spending the next season battling to come back to the top division.
 As a result, it is not something any team wants to do.

 However, this battle is usually between the newcomers and the mid-table teams.
 In most cases, the newcomers lose out, but we’ve seen times when one of the mid-table teams slips down that hole.